1. Application of the Terms and Conditions

 b.
 Changes.
 University Bridge reserves the right to amend, or make changes to, the Terms and Conditions as needed.
 The Terms and Conditions published on http://www.ubridge.org/terms-and-conditions/ shall supersede any printed version provided to the student.

 c.
 Entry into the Contract.
-The student enters the contract with University Bridge by signing the Acceptance Letter (as defined below) and paying the Deposit (as defined below).
+The student enters the contract with University Bridge by signing the Acceptance Letter (as defined below), paying the Deposit (as defined below) or both.
 By entering into the contract, the student promises to pay all charges, comply with due dates, and comply with policies, as described below.

 d.
 Applicable Regulations.
 The University Bridge student’s registration and student’s legal status will be subject to all federal and state laws, and all students are responsible for knowing and abiding by all University Bridge and/or School policies, regulations, honor code, and the code of student conduct.

 e.
 Other Organizations.
 University Bridge may hire other organizations to provide some of the services described in the Terms and Conditions without needing permission from the student.

 a.
 College Program means the college credit program at a partner institution for the length of time set forth in the Invoice (as defined below).

 b.
 Language Program means an intensive English language program at a partner institution for the length of time set forth in the Invoice.